 Our programmes include:

 Clowns Without Borders UK uses creative approaches to reach out to girls in disasters.
-We share playful technique to strengthen self-esteem, wellbeing, agency and inclusion.
+We share playful techniques to strengthen self-esteem, wellbeing, agency and inclusion.

 Emotional Wellbeing of Children in Disaster